viveknatarajan/xamarin-docs.fr-fr/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0118" />

-### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118 : Les fichiers Aot est introuvable dans le répertoire attendu '{msymdir}'.
+### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118 : Les fichiers de compilation AOT est introuvable dans le répertoire attendu '{msymdir}'.

 <!-- 0119 - 0123: free to use -->